eat-sleep-code/vlc-web-audio-ui/README.md

   * `sudo ls | grep -v requests | parallel rm -rf`
   * `sudo git clone https://github.com/eat-sleep-code/vlc-slim-web`
   * `sudo reboot`
 * After the Raspberry Pi reboots, access http://[YOURIP]:8080
+  * If prompted for authentication, leave the username field blank.
+The default password is `raspberry`

 ## Support for extended M3U files
 For the best user experience, update your playlist to use the extended M3U format.
 You can edit your playlist with `sudo nano /home/pi/.config/vlc/playlist.m3u`